 So many things have changed since then, 6 years have passed by, my net worth is now much fold from that initial amount.
 My salary also got almost tripled.
 But the very basic things about credit score, that didn’t change.

-Now my credit score is 813, I wrote a post detailing how was I able to get 813 credit score.
+Now my credit score is 813, I wrote a post detailing how was I able to get an 813 credit score.
 Don’t miss reading it.
 It can certainly help you.
 I discovered a few aspects of improving the score, which was never mentioned by anyone.

 This is a reproduction of the contents of the note I had written in 2005.

 What is Credit Score

-A credit score is a number which reflects your creditworthiness.
-The more the number, more your lenders feel secure that you can pay off the loan extended to you.
+A credit score is a number that reflects your creditworthiness.
+The more the number, the more your lenders feel secure that you can pay off the loan extended to you.

 Three agencies maintain credit scores, Trans Union, Experian, and Equifax.
-They have different algorithm to calculate credit score which is closely kept secret, hence the scores vary between the three sources.
+They have different algorithms to calculate credit score which is closely kept secret, hence the scores vary between the three sources.

 These companies make money by selling your credit score and credit report to lenders.
-Lenders use any of these three sources to check your score when you apply for loan or credit card.
+Lenders use any of these three sources to check your score when you apply for a loan or credit card.